muratcorlu/cli-api-mocker/README.md

 ## Arguments

-mockit command has 3 available arguments.
+`mockit` command has 3 available arguments.

     [-p | --port]     with default value `9090`,
     [-f | --fromPath] with default value `/`,
     [-t | --toPath]   with default value ``

-these arguments are optional. you can use `mockit` command with any one of them or any combination of them.
+These arguments are optional.
+You can use `mockit` command with any one of them or any combination of them.

-you can see usage examples below:
+You can see usage examples below:

 `mockit --port=8989` or  `mockit -p 8989` for running on port `8989` instead of default port `9090` `mockit --fromPath=/api` or  `mockit -f '/api'` for running listening paths from `/api` instead from default path `` `mockit --toPath=/mapi` or  `mockit -t '/mapi'` for forwarding to path `/api` instead of forwarding to default path `/`

-or you can combine any of them like:
+Or you can combine any of them like:

 `mockit --port=8989 --fromPath=/api --toPath=/mapi`

-or
+Or

 `mockit -p 8989 -f '/api -t '/mapi'`

-**note:** in next title you will notice config file. if there is a config file, config file will be active. but command line arguments are stronger. so if you use both of them together, command line arguments will override config file.
+**Note:** In next title you will notice config file.
+If there is a config file, config file will be active.
+But command line arguments are stronger.
+So if you use both of them together, command line arguments will override config file.

 ## Configuration with a config file